BenchmarksStack Ranking

 What is the difference between H33 and Zama?

 Zama provides open-source FHE libraries (TFHE-rs in Rust, Concrete in Python) that developers integrate into their own applications.
 H33 is a production FHE platform delivered as a REST API.
-H33 includes four FHE engines (BFV, CKKS, BFV-32, FHE-IQ), integrated ZK-STARK proofs, and post-quantum Dilithium/Kyber signatures — all accessible through a single API call.
-Zama focuses exclusively on FHE computation and does not include ZK proofs or post-quantum signatures.
+H33 includes four FHE engines (BFV-128, BFV-256, CKKS, FHE-IQ auto-router), integrated ZK-STARK proofs, and post-quantum Dilithium/Kyber/FALCON/SPHINCS+ signatures — all accessible through a single API call.
+Zama focuses exclusively on FHE computation and does not include ZK proofs, post-quantum signatures, or side-channel protection.

 Can H33 replace Zama in my application?